neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 workflow.execute()
 ```

-Depending on the hyperparameters set on the model, training sizes, and size of the deploy file, this workflow can take several hours to run.
+Depending on the hyper-parameters set on the model, training sizes, and size of the deploy file, this workflow can take several hours to run.
 You may check on the status periodically with the following commands:

 ```python
 workflow.status
 workflow.events # a more in-depth summary of the workflow status
 ```

-If you can't wait, you can download the sample outputs that we have provided as follows.
+You can download your outputs as follows.
 (The exclamation marks allow you to execute bash commands within ipython.)

 ```python